google-deepmind/mujoco/doc/XMLreference.rst

 .. _default-equality:

+.. _default-equality-active:

+.. _default-equality-solref:

+.. _default-equality-solimp:

 :el-prefix:`default/` |-| **equality** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | This element sets the attributes of the dummy :ref:`equality <equality>` element of the defaults class.
 The actual
   equality constraints have types depending on the sub-element used to define them.
 However here we are setting attributes common to all equality constraint types, which is why we do not make a distinction between types.
-| The equality sub-element attributes available here are: **active, solref, solimp**.
+| The equality sub-element attributes available here are: :at:`active`, :at:`solref`, :at:`solimp`.

 .. _default-tendon:

+.. _default-tendon-group:

+.. _default-tendon-limited:

+.. _default-tendon-range:

+.. _default-tendon-solreflimit:

+.. _default-tendon-solimplimit:

+.. _default-tendon-solreffriction:

+.. _default-tendon-solimpfriction:

+.. _default-tendon-frictionloss:

+.. _default-tendon-springlength:

+.. _default-tendon-width:

+.. _default-tendon-material:

+.. _default-tendon-margin:

+.. _default-tendon-stiffness:

+.. _default-tendon-damping:

+.. _default-tendon-rgba:

+.. _default-tendon-user:

 :el-prefix:`default/` |-| **tendon** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^